CodeTorso/concentrated.ai/apps/web/README.md

-This is the website code of concentrated.pro, it uses next.js.
+This is the website code of concentrated.pro, it uses next.js, but but it is deployed on cloudflare pages cuz why not ?